Jack727L/cs348_project/database/README.md

 SELECT * FROM APP_USERS;
 ```

-OR: to populate the tables, run the following commands:
+OR: to re-populate the tables if you made edits, run the following commands:

 ```
-mysql -u root -p < database/createTables.sql
-python database/populateTables.py
+python database/new_data_sets/newPopulateTables.py
 ```